Mapping ESG data to UNSDGs

 “Sony have used Olive, over the last few months, to track our media investment through an ESG lens.
-The response from the team has been resoundingly positive; this is the first comprehensive and reliable method we have seen to track our ESG supply chain progress and we are incredibly keen to use Olive on a long-term basis”
+This is the first comprehensive and reliable method we have seen to track our ESG supply chain progress and we are incredibly keen to use Olive on a long-term basis”

 Jordan Kennard